Tom Attwood - Chairman, HgCapital

 Ryan has worked in private equity since 1993 and has led a large number of successful private equity investments, whilst at HSBC and Gresham.
 He co-founded and was Co-Managing Partner of Sovereign Capital.
 Ryan was integral to the development of Sovereign Buy & Build strategy and its team, where he led the education and training team.
 His transactions included educational Buy & Build successes SENAD and Alpha Plus, training providers Employability and Skills Group and Paragon, and more recently international schools group, WCL.
 He has also chaired and contributed to a number of policy reviews on educational disadvantage and children in care.

-Joseph Schull - Managing Director and Head of Europe, Warburg Pincus
+Joseph Schull - Special Limited Partner, Warburg Pincus

 Finlay T K Scott - Entrepreneur and Management Consultant